codexa/odt.js/README.md

 ## Strictness

+**Warning: currently, the following goes only within a single version of odt2html2odt.
+So you can't `getHTML`, store the html, `setHTML` with another version of odt2html2odt and expect a correct odt.**

 `getHTML` throws when otherwise a `getHTML` -> set html -> get html -> `setHTML` roundtrip would not produce the original odt file (barring xml encoding and zip file changes).
 This is the case for most unsupported